freginold/Note/README.md

 # Note
 Note is a very basic Windows GUI note app.
 It is free and open source.
 It uses VBScript and JavaScript/JScript with an .HTA interface.

 Note relies on a `notes` subfolder in the same directory.
-It uses the `options.txt` file to store configuration settings -- currently whether time stamp display is on or off, and what the background color is set to.
+It uses the `options.txt` file to store configuration settings -- time stamp display (on or off), background color, font, and text size.
+If no options file is present, Note will create a default options file on launch.

-You can create note files to group notes, and add individual lines to each one.
-Lines can be deleted individually.
+You can create new note files to group individual note items, and add individual lines to each note/file.
+Line items can be deleted individually.

 ![screen shot]
 (https://github.com/freginold/Note/blob/master/note_ss.png)